robocorp/robocorp/browser/docs/robocorp.browser.md

 **Args:**
-  browser_engine:  help="Browser engine which should be used",  choices=["chrome", "firefox"],
+  browser_engine:  help="Browser engine which should be used",  choices=[chromium", "chrome", "chrome-beta", "msedge", "msedge-beta", "msedge-dev", "firefox", "webkit"]

  - <b>`headless`</b>:  If set to False the browser UI will be shown.
 If set to True  the browser UI will be kept hidden.
 If unset or set to None it'll  show the browser UI only if a debugger is detected.